franhp/homepage/README.md

 [*] manifest build and public directory cleanup
 [*] add license file to the github repo

-[ ] Add basic commands to package.json so it's easier to run the project [ ] Add command to clean all the generated json files [ ] Automatic build and deploy with github actions (ssh?)
+[*] Add command to clean all the generated json files [ ] Automatic build and deploy with github actions (ssh?)

 [ ] favicon and html title